Team2530/Vision2022/README.md

 ## TODOs

 - [ ] Automatic selection of correct camera(s) on linux using `v4l2-utils`
-- [ ] mJPEG debug & overlay output from pipeline
+- [ ] Network-streamed debug & overlay output from pipeline
 - [ ] Deployment & debug without committing (rsync current unstaged working directory instead of cloning?)
   - Seperate makefile command to push to the remote repo
   - Also need a command to push to all remotes (github and remote bare repo)